-The FDIc was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.
-There were 18 capacity resources with installed capacity totaling 14,954 MW identified as being at risk of retirement.
-The dashed green line in Figure 5-2 shows the FDIc calculated assuming that the capacity from these 18 resources that has cleared in a RPM auction is replaced by gas generation.
-The FDIc under these assumptions would decrease by 0.018 (2.6 percent) on average from the expected FDIc for the period January 1, 2019, through June 1, 2021.
+The FDI was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.
+A total of 9,543.0 MW of coal, diesel, and nuclear capacity were identified as being at risk of retirement.46 Generation owners that intend to retire a generator are required by the tariff to notify PJM at least 90 days in advance of the retirement.47 There are 6,178.8 MW of generation that have a requested retirement date after December 31, 2019.48 The dashed green line in Figure 5-2 shows the FDI calculated assuming that the capacity that cleared in an RPM auction from the at risk resources and other resources with deactivation notices is replaced by gas generation.49 The FDI under these assumptions would decrease by 3.7 percent on average from the expected FDI for the period January 1, 2020, through June 1, 2021.